 Broad adoption of these practices may not be easy for facilities to implement immediately.
 Funding for oral health activities is limited.
 Oral health and dental services are not always included as a covered service and not always reimbursed fully, even when covered.

 ROUTINELY ASSESS ORAL HEALTH STATUS

-Use a standardized assessment tool to promote thorough and consistent monitoring of resident's oral health status (i.e., Oral Health Assessment Tool or Minimum Data Set 3.0 Section L).
+Use standardized assessment tools to promote thorough and consistent monitoring of resident's oral health status (i.e., Oral Health Assessment Tool or Section L - Oral/Dental Status.
+See Tables 2 and 3.)